The story of the children on planet Kepler62 continues…

 Joni has left the settlement in order to find his brother, Ari.
 He’s relieved to have X and one of the shadow-lions for company on the arduous journey he is embarking upon.
 Travelling in the previously unexplored parts of an alien planet is filled with surprises, and the travellers witness extreme beauty as well as ugliness — on big scale.
 And what’s the real truth about the powerful Whisperers?
 Are they gods?

-Bestseller authors Timo Parvela and Bjørn Sortland continue their award-winning formula of taking it in turns to write books.
-Illustrator Pasi Pitkänen’s powerful illustrations of their alien world and its inhabitants complements their storytelling perfectly.
+Bestseller authors Timo Parvela (b.
+1964) and Bjørn Sortland (b.
+1968) continue their award-winning formula of taking it in turns to write books.
+Illustrator Pasi Pitkänen’s (b.
+1984) powerful illustrations of their alien world and its inhabitants complements their storytelling perfectly.

-Kepler62’s new inhabitants, a motley crew of children and few grown-ups, find themselves divided into two camps.
-This sets the scene for series two: each author focuses on the trials and tribulations of one tribe, with their stories eventually coming together as the series progresses.
-Each book in series two tells a stand-alone story, unlike the continuous story told by the first series.
-Timo Parvela has written books 1, 3 and 5, while Bjorn Sortland has written books 2 and 4.
-Pasi Pitkänen has illustrated all five books.
+In season two of Kepler62, a motley crew of children and few grown-ups find themselves divided into two camps.
+Parvela and Sortland focus on the trials and tribulations of one tribe each, with their stories eventually converging as the series progresses.
+Each book in season two tells a stand-alone story, unlike the continuous story told in the series’ first season.
+Timo Parvela is the author of books 1, 3 and 5, while Bjorn Sortland is the author of books 2 and 4.

 “Right from the very first book, Parvela and Sortland bring up many themes that add depth to their dystopia, while the book still remains primarily an entertaining and fast-moving novel.
 In this case, the entertainment and fast-moving plot are advantages as Kepler 62 also draws in children who tend not to enjoy books.
 But bookworms shall also enjoy the collaboration between Parvela, Sortland and Pitkänen.
 After all, who doesn’t love a well-written adventure?” – Lumiomena blog

-“Pasi Pitkänen’s illustrations are a major part of the book and in places the particularly dark pictures, which speak volumes, create powerful additional tension alongside the text. […] [The illustrations] are so well-placed within the text and are so successful that the pictures immediately catch the reader’s eye, move the story forward and, at the most exciting parts, even send a shiver down your spine…” – Nuorille ja naperoille children’s book blog
+“Pasi Pitkänen’s illustrations are a major part of the book and in places the particularly dark pictures, which speak volumes, create powerful additional tension alongside the text… [The illustrations] are so well-placed within the text and are so successful that the pictures immediately catch the reader’s eye, move the story forward and, at the most exciting parts, even send a shiver down your spine…” – Nuorille ja naperoille blog